 65-67 Bold St, Liverpool L1 4EZ

-It’s a versatile location because it doubles up as music & fair venue and has a delicious menu.
+It’s a large, friendly and versatile location because it doubles up as music & fair venue and has a delicious menu.
 There are live open mic nights and life drawing classes upstairs.
-It’s an eclectic place but it seems to work really well.
+It’s an eclectic place but it works really well.

 6 Old Haymarket, Liverpool L1 6ER